DomDom3333/AzurePrOps/README.md

 Make sure your chosen editor is available on the system `PATH`.
 The application launches the editor using its command name (e.g. `code` for Visual Studio Code), so the command must be discoverable without specifying a full path.

 Opening files works across Linux and Windows for many popular IDEs such as VS Code, JetBrains Rider, Sublime Text and Notepad++.
 The launch arguments are adjusted automatically for each supported editor so that the specified line number is focused when possible.

+## Inline Comments

+Enable **Inline comments** from the Settings window to try inline commenting while reviewing diffs.
+Your Personal Access Token must include the **Code (Read & Write)** scope for posting replies.

+When viewing a diff with the feature enabled, click in the gutter beside a line to open a popup showing existing threads.
+Enter text in the box to add a new comment or reply.